daveythacher/LED_Matrix_RP2040/doc/Application_Infomation.md

 Overall LED intensity corruption is not expected to be a huge deal using ON/OFF, low refresh BCM or low color depth PWM on GEN 1 panel.
 GEN 2 panels are also less likely to be an issue.
 GEN 3 requires carefuly consideration as mentioned in S-PWM section.

 To compensate for blanking time increase serial clock or grayscale clock by at least 30 percent.
 (Rough guideline which is not correct in all cases.)

+#### Low side only algorithm
+Overview is to use small pull up resistors on the columns to allow a small amount of current to trickle to the low side.
+This is required to prevent a LED from becoming forward biased.
+No current is required to flow through the LEDs to become reverse biased.
+This appproach can be faster but can be more expensive.
+Small bleeding is still possible with this approach.
+This happens due to the previous row's high side capacitor discharging through the columns.
+Specialized low side drivers exist which may reduce cost.

+Start by disabling the rows and the columns.
+(Columns can go high impedance when disabling with output enable.)

+Enable the pull ups on the columns to start trickle charging the low side capacitors.

+Shift a value which will turn off columns in shift register.

+Select the correct row.

+Wait for the trickle charge to complete.

+Disconnect the pull ups.

+Enable the rows and columns.

+Shift in the next bit plane in columns via shift register.

+This is the algorithm currently used by all matrix algorithms.
+For GEN 1 panels turning off the columns is handle before hand.
+This does not anything productive without the required hardware.

+#### High side only algorithm
+Overview is to use small pull up resistors on the rows to allow a small amount of current to trickle to the low side.
+This is required since the current will flow through LED while forward biased.
+This approach is slower but can be cheaper.
+This requires a decent amount of time to multiplex.
+Specialized high side drivers exist which may reduce cost.

+Start by disabling the rows and the columns.
+(Columns can go high impedance when disabling with output enable.)

+Be sure to drain the PMOS gate to turn the MOSFET off.
+(Use push-pull decoder IC for rows, do not use high impedance when disabling with output enable.)

+Enable the pull ups on the rows to start trickle charging the high and low side capacitors.

+Shift a value which will turn off columns in shift register.

+Wait for the trickle charge to complete.

+Disconnect the pull ups.

+Enable the pull downs on the rows to drain the high side capacitors.
+(This will put the LEDs into reverse bias.)

+Wait for the draining to complete.

+Disable the pull downs.

+Select the correct row.

+Release PMOS gate from drain.

+Enable the rows and columns.

+Shift in the next bit plane in columns via shift register.

+#### High and low side algorithm
+Overview this works like the high side only algorithm, but is faster.
+Drain the high side while charging the low side.
+This is approach is probably the fastest and can be the most expensive.
+Specialized high side and low side drivers exist which may reduce cost.

+Start by disabling the rows and the columns.
+(Columns can go high impedance when disabling with output enable.)

+Be sure to drain the PMOS gate to turn the MOSFET off.
+(Use push-pull decoder IC for rows, do not use high impedance when disabling with output enable.)

+Enable the pull ups on the rows to start trickle charging the low side capacitors.

+Enable the pull downs on the rows to drain the high side capacitors.
+(This will put the LEDs into reverse bias.)

+Shift a value which will turn off columns in shift register.

+Wait for the trickle charge to complete.

+Wait for the draining to complete.

+Disconnect the pull ups.

+Disable the pull downs.

+Select the correct row.

+Release PMOS gate from drain.

+Enable the rows and columns.

+Shift in the next bit plane in columns via shift register.

 ## Mappers
 All of this is handled by application logic.